TFEL, MFront and MTestMFrontGallery projectMFrontDDIF2

 computation.
 However, those functions are not compatible with the use of

-option of the GNU
+the -ffast-math option of the GNU compiler

-which also implies the -ffinite-math-only
+which also implies the -ffinite-math-only option.
+This

 latter option allows optimizations for floating-point arithmetic that